India: 22 COVID patients killed after oxygen leak | DW | 21.04.2021

 The hospital has about 150 coronavirus patients, and multiple patients were being transferred to other hospitals.

-The supply situation was so severe that some people had tried to loot an oxygen tanker, forcing authorities to ramp up security, said Haryana health minister Anil Vij.
+The supply situation was so severe that some people had tried to loot an oxygen tanker, forcing authorities to ramp up security, Haryana Health Minister Anil Vij.
 "From now, I've ordered police protection for all tankers," he said.

 Television showed images of people with empty oxygen cylinders crowding refilling facilities in an effort to save hospitalized relatives.
 Meanwhile, about 80 of 142 hospitals in Delhi had no beds left for virus patients, government figures showed.